cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 ### Developed in the Open

-ACME was documented openly from the start, and [Certbot](https://certbot.eff.org/), the first open-source ACME client co-developed with the EFF, served as the reference implementation.
+ACME was documented openly from the start, and [Certbot](https://certbot.eff.org/), the first open-source ACME client co-developed with the EFF, served as the client side reference implementation.

 Similarly, a standardization process through the IETF resulted in [RFC 8555](https://datatracker.ietf.org/doc/rfc8555/) in March, 2019.